jasonacox/Build-OpenSSL-cURL/README.md

 ## Build Troubleshooting Tips

 The AppleTVOS curl build may fail due to a macports "ar" program being picked up (it was in the path - You will see a log message about /opt/local/bin/ar failing in the curl log).
 A quick cleanup of the path (so that the build uses /usr/bin/ar) fixed the problem.  - Thanks to Preston Jennings (prestonj) for this tip.

+If the `build.sh` script fails during iOS build phase with an error "C Compiler cannot create executables" this is likely due to not having a clean installation of the Xcode command line tools.
+Launch Xcode and re-install the command line tools.

+If you see "FATAL ERROR" during the nghttp2 build phase, this is likely due to not having 'pkg-config' tools installed.
+Install manually or install 'brew' to have the script install it for you.